 Department of Justice is now the Department of Communities and Justice.
 Find out more >

-When a person is found guilty of an offence in court and convicted, where the conviction is recorded depends on the seriousness the offence.
+If you have been found guilty and convicted of an offence, there will be a record of the conviction.
+Where the conviction is recorded depends on the seriousness the offence.

 Your driving record is a list of all traffic offences that you have committed in New South Wales.
 This includes records of any fines that you have paid, except parking offences, and any traffic offences that you chose to dispute in court where you were found guilty and convicted.